 Portillo, Chile

-Ski Portillo, South America’s first ski resort, is renowned worldwide by visitors and teaching professionals who come to the Andes Mountains from all over the winter world to stay on snow year-round.
-Its legendary yellow and blue ski-in/ski-out resort, Hotel Portillo, has only 123 rooms open from June to September, but is an iconic experience for a South America ski vacation.
+Ski Portillo, South America’s first ski resort, is renowned worldwide by visitors and teaching professionals who come to the Andes Mountains from all over the world to ski and ride year-round.
+Its legendary yellow and blue ski-in/ski-out resort, Hotel Portillo, has only 123 rooms available from June to September, but is an iconic experience for a South America ski vacation.
 There are a few small lodges and cabins, too.
-Portillo’s slopes are suitable for beginners, intermediates and advanced skiers, with plenty of powder skiing for everyone as the storms often leave feet of snow.
+Portillo’s slopes are suitable for beginners, intermediates, and advanced skiers, with plenty of powder skiing when storms often leave feet of snow.
 Plus, there aren’t the lift lines of many North America ski resorts on a powder day.
 All told Portillo offers more than 1,200 acres of terrain.

 Valle Nevado, Chile